thephoeron/LLTHW/book/1-01-03-style-guide.md

    NIL
 ```

+Note that a pair of hbars is *syntactic*, not stylistic.
+It allows you, among other things, to define case-sensitive symbols; but it is generally only used for foreign-function interfaces.

 Global variables, *i.e.*, variables declared as top-level forms with `defvar` or `defparameter`, are named using "earmuffs" because they are dynamic and special, such as the following built into Common Lisp:

 ```lisp